splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 ---

-{{% notice style="note" %}}
-You can now stop the collector running by pressing **`Ctrl-C`** on your keyboard.
-{{% /notice %}}

-Now that we have reviewed extensions, lets dive into the data pipeline portion of the workshop.
+Now that we have reviewed extensions, let's dive into the data pipeline portion of the workshop.
+A pipeline defines a path the data follows in the Collector starting from reception, moving to  further processing or modification, and finally exiting the Collector via exporters.

 The data pipeline in the OpenTelemetry Collector is made up of receivers, processors, and exporters.
 We will first start with receivers.